We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 Why Choose Arbtech?

-Arbtech are the best asset you can possibly have when you need ecology or tree surveys to help you obtain planning permission.
+Watch this video to see why Arbtech are the best asset you can possibly have when you need ecology or tree surveys to help you obtain planning permission.

-Many regions of the UK with historic coal mining activity are at risk of ground instability, subsidence, and gas emissions due to abandoned mine workings.
-A Coal Mining Risk Assessment is a specialist report that evaluates the potential hazards associated with coal mining activities on or near a proposed development site.
-The geological information in this assessment will assist developers and planning authorities in determining whether mitigation measures are needed to ensure land safety and structural integrity.
+Many regions of the UK with a coal mining legacy are at risk of ground instability, subsidence, and gas emissions due to abandoned mine workings.
+A Coal Mining Risk Assessment is a specialist report that evaluates the potential hazards associated with past coal mining activity on or near a proposed development site.

 When is a Coal Mining Risk Assessment CMRA required?